USS United States (CVA-58): Design

 The chief proponent for the new large carrier was Admiral Marc Mitscher.
 He wanted a carrier that would be able to handle the most effective weapons of the day.
 Early design discussions centered around developing a carrier that would be able to support combat missions using the new jet aircraft.
-These were faster, larger and significantly heavier than the aircraft the Essex- and Midway-class carriers were handling at the end of the Second World War.
+These were faster, larger and significantly heavier than the aircraft which the Essex- and Midway-class carriers were handling at the end of the Second World War.
 It was thought that the aircraft carried would have to have longer range to allow the carrier to operate farther away from the target.
 The deck would have to be able to handle the weight of the heavy jet aircraft landing on the deck.
 The implication was that the ship's strength deck would have to be the flight deck rather than the hangar deck, as had been the case for earlier U.S. carriers.
 Armoring the flight deck would mean the ship would have a greater tendency to roll in rough seas, as a greater part of the ship's weight would be high above the waterline.

 Based on the size of the aircraft that the new ship was to carry, the design of the carrier was to be flush decked, meaning that the ship would have no island control structure.
 This would be done to create more space for large winged aircraft.
 The flush-deck design carried with it two major concerns.
 The first concern was over how smoke from the power plants would be diverted from the flight deck.
 This had been a major issue with the US Navy's first aircraft carrier, USS Langley, in the 1920s when carrier development was first underway.
 The second concern was the placement of early warning radar equipment to allow the ship to detect incoming attacks.
 One solution was for a command ship to be close by which would carry the commander of the task force and the early detection radar.
 The command ship would radio electronic information and orders from its command center over to the carrier.
 This command ship role was termed a 'pilotfish' and the USS Northampton (CLC-1) would be built in part to fulfill this role.
 A second solution was for the ship to carry aircraft that could fly the early warning radar.
 These would fly overhead and detect approaching aircraft.
 In truth, the ship as designed would not be able to safely operate by itself, but would need to operate in conjunction with traditional fleet carriers as a complementary bomber-carrier.
 In fact, the ship was being designed on the basis of the aircraft that it was thought it would carry, and these were based on projections of what aircraft would be in existence in the period 1952 to 1960.